Dead Fucking Cat

 I think too of the boy he had been before any of that, orphaned and hungry throughout the great depression, and I wonder whether hunger had a hand in his smallness, whether want itself can shape a body.
 He had hoped to be a pilot, but that was not to be his place in the story.
 His place was lower down, tucked into the underbelly, hate tracking him from the earth and the air.

 My dad told me that Grandpa was in the chow hall when Pearl Harbor was hit.
-Last year my sister and I went there and paid for a ticket to ride on the ferry, and I stood looking over the water trying to imagine him in Honolulu, moving through some of those same streets, seeing the same harbor, not yet knowing what would be required of him.
+Last year my sister and I went there and paid for a ticket to ride on the ferry, and I stood looking over the water trying to imagine him in Honolulu, moving through some of those same streets, seeing the same harbor, not yet understanding war or his place in it.
 I gazed with a hundred other tourists at the wall of names, the shadows of sunken ships beneath the shimmering water, little bubbles from the wreckage still finding their way to the surface.
-The world must have felt unsteady then, as if it had tilted and might never right itself again.
-Sometimes I think I feel the echoes of that in the world I see now.
+The world must have felt unsteady then, as if it had tilted and might never right itself.
+I feel echoes of that in the world I see now.

 “What?”
 I said, expecting some small thing from my childhood, a crayon drawing, a photograph, one of those little relics that survive people and outlast memory by sheer stubbornness.
 Something delightful, I guessed.